CrysViz/crysviz/README.md

 12. Increaase line-width of dashed line along the currently measured distances. &#x2705;
 13. When selecting the atoms for measuring the bonds, similar colors are used to mark the selection as for the atoms.
 Maybe we can find a better way to mark the atoms &#x2705;
 14. Possibility to deselect atoms by clicking them again
-15.

 ### Possible Advanced Features

-1. On-the-fly color changing.
-Some color picker (?)
-2. On-the-fly symmetry information and potentially symmetrisation
+1. On-the-fly symmetry information and potentially symmetrisation
-3. Package as stand-alone offline application
+2. Package as stand-alone offline application
-4. Bond are colors according to the atoms as in VESTA (maybe...)